Closet Prayer: How to Find Solitude in Prayer

 by Delbert Young

-I’m titling this lesson on prayer “Closet Prayer.”
+I’m titling this lesson on prayer “Closet Prayer: How to Find Solitude in Prayer.”
 I think calling it closet prayer will help the thought stick and resonate with us.
-At the end of the lesson when someone refers to “closet prayer,” or going into your closet to pray, you should immediately know about what they’re speaking.
+At the end of the lesson, when someone refers to “closet prayer,” or going into your closet to pray, you should immediately know what they’re speaking of.
 Let’s look at the Scripture where Jesus taught this.

 (KJV) Matthew 6:6 But thou, WHEN THOU PRAYEST, ENTER INTO THY CLOSET, AND WHEN THOU HAST SHUT THY DOOR, PRAY to thy Father which is in secret; and thy Father which seeth in secret shall reward thee openly.

-I always like to read Scriptures in modern translations.
-Modern translations put difficult to understand wording from the King James Version time into wording we can better understand.
+I always enjoy reading Scripture in modern translations.
+Modern translations rephrase difficult-to-understand wording from the King James Version into language that is easier to understand.
 My personal favorite is the New International Version.
-The reason is it was written by many Greek, Hebrew, and Aramaic scholars and not one person’s interpretation.
+The reason is that it was written by many Greek, Hebrew, and Aramaic scholars and not one person’s interpretation.
 Here is a quote from Wikipedia.

 “A team of 15 biblical scholars, representing a variety of evangelical denominations,[5] worked from the oldest copies of reliable texts, variously written in Hebrew, Aramaic, and Greek,” says Wikipedia.